-The outgoing Mahama-led administration has been accused of engaging in fresh deals withing the transition period- a development the incoming Akufo-Addo government has criticised as late and unlawful.
+The outgoing Mahama-led administration has been accused of engaging in fresh deals within the transition period- a development the incoming Akufo-Addo government has criticized as late and unlawful.

 Rumours were initially circulating about the incumbent government engaging in fresh recruitment in the public service, awarding new contracts and so many other governmental duties.

 Akufo-Addo’s representative on the Transition team, Osarfo Marfo who publicly expressed worries over the allegations, appealed to the outgoing administration to ensure that they consult the incoming government before carrying out any administrative duties within the transition period.